-Section 39 of this bill provides that the Commission must adopt regulations requiring an applicant for a certificate as a community manager or the applicant's employer to post a bond.
+Section 39 of this bill provides that the Commission must adopt regulations requiring an applicant for a certificate as a community manager to post a bond.
 (NRS 116A.410)

 Section 40 of this bill revises existing law to provide that upon selection or appointment of an arbitrator, the arbitrator must provide certain information concerning the procedures of the arbitration and applicable law to each party to the arbitration, and each party must return to the arbitrator an acknowledgment of the information provided by the arbitrator.
 (NRS 38.330)